perry-mitchell/iocane/README.md

 iocane is used in the browser as well - it works everywhere that `SubtleCrypto`, `ArrayBuffer` and `Promise` are available.

-_Note: iocane is written in TypeScript, though versions before v2 where written in JavaScript._
+_Note: iocane is written in TypeScript, though versions before v2 were written in JavaScript._

 ## Buttercup